OpenNebula/docs/source/administration/sunstone_gui/suns_views.rst

 Configuring Access to the Views
 -------------------------------

+.. todo:: does not apply, update with screenshots of group wizard

 Once you have defined and customized the UI views for the different roles, you need to define which user groups or users may access to each view.
 This information is defined in the ``/etc/one/sunstone-views.yaml``.